wh-forker/STANet/README.md

 ## Abstract
 Thanks to the rapid advances in the deep learning techniques and the wide availability of large-scale training sets, the performances of video saliency detection models have been improving steadily and significantly.
 However, the deep learning based visual-audio fixation prediction is still in its infancy.
 At present, only a few visual-audio sequences have been furnished with real fixations being recorded in the real visual-audio environment.
 Hence, it would be neither efficiency nor necessary to re-collect real fixations under the same visual-audio circumstance.
 To address the problem, this paper advocate a novel approach in a weaklysupervised manner to alleviating the demand of large-scale training sets for visual-audio model training.
 By using the video category tags only, we propose the selective class activation mapping (SCAM), which follows a coarse-to-fine strategy to select the most discriminative regions in the spatial-temporal-audio circumstance.
 Moreover, these regions exhibit high consistency with the real human-eye fixations, which could subsequently be employed as the pseudo GTs to train a new spatial-temporal-audio (STA) network.
 Without resorting to any real fixation, the performance of our STA network is comparable to that of the fully supervised ones.
 ## News
-1. We have changed the audioclass.py to audioclass_v2.py in audio
+1. We have changed audioclass.py to audioclass_V2.py in audio file, because the previous classification method will lead to the judgment of the class 'rodents, rats and Mie' as background sound.
+2. We have changed the generation method of CAM.
+The former method uses the traditional generation method of CAM.
+It is very inconvenient to generate the cam results in the training process.
+We have changed the generation code of CAM.
 ## Dependencies
 * GTX1080Ti
 * python 3.6